 IFIC Releases Updated Fund Volatility Risk Classification Guidelines

-The Guidelines were developed voluntarily by a working group of IFIC members – the Fund Risk Classification Task Force – beginning in 2003, to provide mutual fund managers with a consistent approach to the measurement and description of fund volatility risk.
-Since then, they have been updated annually.
+These guidelines were developed in 2003 by a group of IFIC members – the Fund Risk Classification Task Force – to provide mutual fund managers with a consistent approach to the measurement and description of fund volatility risk.
+The guidelines have been updated annually.

-Current regulatory disclosure requirements require fund managers to publish each individual fund’s risk; however, the regulations do not define risk.
-The CSA is actively consulting on whether there is a need for a mandated approach and potential models.
-IFIC is making the Guidelines publicly available in order to facilitate fact-based discussions on any proposed new models and their potential impact by ensuring all stakeholders have ready direct access to the methodology most commonly used by the industry.
+Current regulatory disclosure rules require fund managers to publish the risk rating of each individual fund; however, the regulations do not define risk.
+IFIC has been releasing the guidelines publicly since 2014 in order to ensure that all stakeholders have ready access to the methodology most commonly used by the industry.

 The Investment Funds Institute of Canada is the voice of Canada’s investment funds industry.
 IFIC brings together 150 organizations, including fund managers, distributors and industry service organizations, to foster a strong, stable investment sector where investors can realize their financial goals.
 By connecting Canada’s savers to Canada’s economy, our industry contributes significantly to Canadian economic growth and job creation.
 The organization is proud to have served Canada’s mutual funds industry and its investors for more than 50 years.